Kellyanne Conway: Ted Cruz support and endorsement

-When the 2016 election campaigns got underway, Conway had been acquainted with Donald Trump for years, because she lived in Trump World Tower from 2001 to 2008 and sat on the condo board.
-Yet she initially endorsed Ted Cruz in the 2016 Republican presidential primary and chaired a pro-Cruz political action committee known as Keep the Promise I, which was almost entirely funded by businessman Robert Mercer.
+In 2016, Conway endorsed Ted Cruz's presidential candidacy, even though she became acquainted with Donald Trump when living in Trump World Tower years earlier, from 2001 to 2008, and serving on its condo board.
+She chaired a pro-Cruz political action committee, Keep the Promise I, which was almost entirely funded by businessman Robert Mercer.
 Conway's organization criticized Republican presidential candidate Donald Trump as "extreme" and "not a conservative".
 On January 25, 2016, Conway criticized Trump as "a man who seems to be offending his way to the nomination."
-On January 26, Conway criticized Trump's use of eminent domain, saying "Donald Trump has literally bulldozed over the little guy to get his way."
+On January 26, Conway criticized Trump's use of eminent domain, saying, "Donald Trump has literally bulldozed over the little guy to get his way."

-In mid-June 2016, Cruz suspended his campaign and Conway left.
+In mid-June 2016, Cruz suspended his campaign.

-Trump campaign
+2016 Trump campaign

 On July 1, 2016, Trump announced that he had hired Conway for a senior advisory position on his presidential campaign.
 Conway was expected to advise Trump on how to better appeal to female voters.
 On August 19, following the resignation of Paul Manafort, Trump named Conway the campaign's third campaign manager.
-She served in this capacity for 10 weeks, through the November 8 general election, and was the first woman to successfully run an American presidential campaign, and the first woman to run a Republican general election presidential campaign.
-Since October 2016, Conway has been satirized on Saturday Night Live, in which she is portrayed by Kate McKinnon.
+She served in this capacity for ten weeks, through the November 8 general election, and was the first woman to successfully run an American presidential campaign, and the first woman to run a Republican general election presidential campaign.
+Saturday Night Live started satirizing her in October 2016, portrayed by Kate McKinnon.
 In a January 2017 interview, Conway acknowledged the SNL parody by noting that, "Kate McKinnon clearly sees the road to the future runs through me and not Hillary."